wmhuber2/Nomitron/AdminREADME.md

 Hi.
 It looks like you need some help.
 Some commands are listed below.

 Admin: Allowed Channels: actions, mod-lounge, bot-lounge
--    !newTurn
-+       Starts a new turn.
+-    !newTurn:       Starts a new turn.

-+       Rule: 314
--    !newDay
-+       Forces Nomi to run the newDay Actions.
+-    !newDay:        Forces newDay Actions.

-+       Rule: 314
--    !changelog
-+       Prints The Completed Actions Since the last changelog
-+       Rule: N/A
--    !getData {coords}
-+       Sends The Data Pickle File
+-    !getData:       Sends The Data Pickle File

-+       Rule: N/A
+-    !ping:     ping bot for a response

 -    !setColor @player $color
 +       Set A Players Color
 +       Rule: N/A